impossibledreams/wc-external-variations/readme.txt

 = Shortcode support  =

 This plugin provides two shortcodes that you can use within your site:
-1. [wcev_external_sku] - can be used within the variation description to insert the External SKU Field.
+1. [wcev_external_sku] - can be used within the variation description to insert the External SKU Field, doesn't take attributes.
 2. [wcev_product_attr] - allows you to display an product attribute, use the "name" attribute to find the right attribute.
-3. [wcev_var_field] - allows you to display a custom field for a variation, use the "id" attribute to point to the right field/
+3. [wcev_var_field] - allows you to display a custom field for a variation, use the "id" attribute to point to the right field.
-4. [wcev_var_postdate] - displays the formatted post date and time for a variation.
+4. [wcev_var_postdate] - displays the formatted post date and time for a variation, doesn't take attributes.

 = External SKU field =

-A second field called "External SKU" is provided for each variation.
+In addition to the external URL field, a second field called "External SKU" is provided for each variation.
 You can set this field and then use the provided shortcode to display it.
+The purpose is to track the external SKU separately from the internal one.

 = More Details =